-lcon Explanation lcon Explanation Record This status is shown, if your recording is running and you need to perform an action.
-After an action has been performed, the status also shows the detected control (Name, Type, Value, and Subtype).
-II Pause This status is shown when you pause the recording.
+Icon Explanation Icon Explanation After an action has been performed, the status also shows the detected control (Name , Type , Value , and Subtype).
 Busy This status is shown if your action is executed in the background.
 Note: Wait for the green Record status, to execute the next action.
 Note This status is shown when you need to perform an action.
 For example, selecting an application.